lenceai/AI_Agents_in_Action/chapter_04/the_best_joke.md

-Why was the AI engineer broke?
-Because he spent all his money on cookies, but his browser kept eating them.
+Why did the AI engineer go broke?
+Because he kept spending all his money on neural networks instead of saving for a "byte"!